-On June 30th 2017, a group of Yazidi and Shia children were found by Iraqi forces at a clinic in Mosul where they were being used as human shields.
-They were taken to the Centre for Unaccompanied Children in Hamam al Halil where their images were posted online but by the time his family came to take him, Sabir was missing again.
+On June 30th 2017, a group of Yazidi and Shia children were found by Iraqi forces in Mosul where they were being used as human shields.
+They were taken to the centre for unaccompanied children in Hamam al Alil where their images were posted online.

-The majority of children still missing are Yazidis but there are also children from the Christian and Shia community and other minority groups.
-Some have been given new identities so they can only be found through DNA testing.
+The majority of those still missing are Yazidis, but there are also children from the Christian and Shia community.
+Some have been given new identities and are too young to remember where they came from.
 Others were abandoned in state homes where no one knows who they are.
-We have a team of dedicated individuals searching for the missing children but there needs to be a concerted effort by the Iraqi Government and the International Community in order to find these children before it's too late.
+We have done our best to try and find them but we are a small organisation and we don't have any regular funding.
+There needs to be a concerted effort by the Iraqi Government and the International Community in order to find these children and help to reunite them with their loved ones.